-0.1mg readability, 4 place or 0.0001g readability balances with capacities up to 520g with or without internal calibration
+Our analytical laboratory balances have 0.1mg readability, 4 place or 0.0001g readability balances with capacities up to 520g with or without internal calibration.

-Analytical balances are highly sensitive lab instruments which accurately measure mass in the sub-milligram range to a high degree of precision .
-Analytical Balances have a weighing capacity in the range of 100-500 g and a readability of 0.1 mg – 0.001 mg
+An analytical balance is a highly sensitive laboratory instrument which accurately measure mass in the sub-milligram range to a high degree of precision .
+Analytical Balances have a weighing capacity in the range of 100-500 g and a readability of 0.1 mg – 0.001 mg.

 Analytical balances have a draft shield or weighing chamber in the form of a transparent enclosure so that air currents and dust do not affect the Analytical Balances Operation.
 Analytical balances should only be used by trained personnel.

-Analytical Balances differ from precision balances in terms of readability.
-Analytical balances have a have a higher readability (0.0001g) versus precision balances (0.001g) and as a result tend to be more expensive.
+An Analytical Balance differs from a precision balance in terms of readability.
+An Analytical Balances has a have a higher readability (0.0001g) versus a precision balance (0.001g) and as a result tends to be more expensive.

 Analytical Balance Applications include;

 - Interval Weighing